 Most people are aware that their investment dollars will grow over time through the power of compound interest.
 They will either appreciate or depreciate and over time experience both.
 While attention to gains takes center stage the increasing tax liability on those gains often goes unnoticed.
 The way you choose to handle this tax liability can have a significant impact on the price of your ticket to be on the investment train.
 Your tax liability will determine one of the costs you will pay for your ticket.
 By the time you determine you paid too much it is usually to late.

-Rolling earnings into the same taxable account increases the account value and the tax liability.
+Rolling earnings into the same taxable account can increase the account value and the tax liability.
 Your partner, the federal government, is excited about your gains and looking forward to their share of your profits.
-There are three options to help reduce the tax tax liability on these type of accounts.
+There are three options to help address the tax tax liability on these type of accounts.

 - Flat Tax Strategy: Move only the earnings.
 The problem is not the investment account but how the government taxes the account.
 Keep the principal in the taxable account, earn the interest, and pay the tax on the gain.
 Move the after tax gain to a tax favored account where those dollars can compound interest uninterrupted by taxes.